15 Must-Have Winter Essentials, According To Fashion Insiders

 Modern Minimalism

-"From refined color palettes to pristine tailoring and minimal frills, the winter season has modern minimalism written all over it.
+"From refined colour palettes to pristine tailoring and minimal frills, the winter season has modern minimalism written all over it.
 Invest in a classic turtleneck, tailored coat, knit scarf, and simple belt.
-These winter shopping list additions are a nice foundation to build looks upon throughout the chilly months." — Libby Page, Market Director at Net-A-Porter
+These winter shopping list additions are a nice foundation to build looks upon throughout the chilly months". — Libby Page, Market Director at Net-A-Porter

 Novelty Knits

 "A fun fancy knit to lighten up your wardrobe is a must!
-A graphic print or a bold color will do just right." — Caroline Maguire, Fashion Director at Shopbop
+A graphic print or a bold colour will do just right". — Caroline Maguire, Fashion Director at Shopbop

 Loafers